vectorgrp/sil-kit/docs/usage/utilities.rst

    *  -  Abstract
-      -  The SystemController implements state handling for the participants of an Integration Bus system.
+      -  The SystemController implements state handling for the participants of an SilKit system.
          Examples for state change commands called by the SystemController are 'Run' or 'Stop'.
    *  -  Source location
-      -  ``Utilities/IbSystemController``
+      -  ``Utilities/SilKitSystemController``
    *  -  Requirements
-      -  The SystemController needs a running IbRegistry to connect to.
+      -  The SystemController needs a running SilKitRegistry to connect to.
          Furthermore, it requires a list of synchronized participants that are needed to start the simulation as input.
    *  -  Parameters
       -  -v, --version                                Get version info.
-         -h, --help                                   Show the help of the IbSystemController.
+         -h, --help                                   Show the help of the SilKitSystemController.
-         -u, --connect-uri <vibUri>                   The registry URI to connect to.
-Defaults to 'vib://localhost:8500'.
+         -u, --connect-uri <silkitUri>                   The registry URI to connect to.
+Defaults to 'silkit://localhost:8500'.
          -n, --name <participantName>                 The participant name used to take part in the simulation.
 Defaults to 'SystemController'.
          -c, --configuration <configuration>          Path and filename of the Participant configuration YAML or JSON file.
 Note that the format was changed in v3.6.11.